Skip to content

 While both IMDb and TMDb IDs are unique, TMDb can occasionally remove IDs entirely, sometimes only to be re-added with a new ID later.
 However, due to using TMDb as its metadata source, they can be seen as "more aligned" with Radarr.
 IMDb IDs on the other hand, once present, are very accurate and rarely ever change.

-Please note that folder names are created in the database whenever the movie is added to Radarr and it may be missing or incorrect at that time, resulting in your folder having a blank ID.
+Please note that folder names are created in the database when the movie is added to Radarr, and the ID may be missing or wrong at that time.
+This could result in your folder having a blank ID. ‼

-If you instead add it to the filename, the IMDb/TMDb ID will be freshly pulled for any download or upgrade.
+If you add the ID to the filename instead, the IMDb/TMDb ID will be pulled fresh for any download or upgrade.

 {Movie CleanTitle} ({Release Year})